Goliaten/rebuild-world-scrapper/locations/Kugamayama City.md

 - Old World treasures are tempting for people from Slums[^3]
 - People that lose composure in slums will die.[^4]
 - People from slums are lowest of the low.
 No education, no family, no posession, no augmentation, no skills[^6]
+### Food distribution area
+- Food is distributed to slums population for free twice per day (once in the early morning, second time unknown). [^9]
+- A lot of people line up for food before it's begun distribution. [^9]
+- Order of queue was being strictly upheld.
+If broken a person that caused it wouldn't get food or the entire distribution could get shut down for the day. [^10]
+- It is a way to maintain civi
 ### General Remarks
 - right next to the dangerous wasteland[^5]
 - When monsters attack the city, people who live in slums and wasteland suffer the most[^7]